BillyvHoang/BringTheMenu-MAUI-App/README.md

 I have mulitple repository with different functioning of this application.
 Multiple repository using .NET MAUI XAML.
 Some with MVVM implementation, demo , and cleaned up version.
 Some are deleted and some I still have.
-I do have 1 previous repository since I was deciding to possibly just switch over to .NET MAUI Blazor since HTML&CSS is more workable than XAML.
+I do also have 1 previous repository as NET MAUI Blazor since HTML&CSS is more workable than XAML.